6.4 An earthquake of magnitude | was reported WFLA Radio News - ExBulletin

 6.4 An earthquake of magnitude | was reported WFLA Radio News

-A 6.4-magnitude earthquake struck Indonesia on Friday (March 22), according to the US Geological Survey.
+The Papua New Guinea earthquake comes hours after a 6.4-magnitude earthquake struck Indonesia on Friday (March 22).
 The natural disaster occurred in Bakiran and was centered at a depth of 8.5 kilometers (5.28 miles).
-The US Geological Survey said it had received 69 reports of residents feeling the quake at the time of publication.

 The Montenegro earthquake came exactly one week after a 5.6 magnitude earthquake struck China.
 The natural disaster occurred in Nagzhou and was centered at a depth of 10 kilometers (6.2 miles).